USDA HARDINESS ZONES

 -12.2 to -6.7 degrees C

-Belgium, England, eastern Spain, France, Holland, Ireland, Luxembourg, mountainous Adriatic coast, Northern Ireland, Scotland, Southern Argentina and Chile, Wales
+Belgium, eastern Spain, northern France, Holland, Interior Ireland, Luxembourg, mountainous Adriatic coast, Northern Ireland, most of Wales and England, Scotland, Southern Argentina and Chile, Wales

-Plants that grow well in zone 8 are from the above categories, figs, pears, radicchio, salad leaves, spring greens, sunflowers, sweetcorn and tomatoes.
+Plants that grow well in zone 8 are from the above zones 6 and 7.
+Plus figs, pears, radicchio, salad leaves, spring greens, sunflowers, sweetcorn and tomatoes.

 Undercover: Asparagus, aubergines, melons, olives